NidhitheCoder/learn-typescript/README.md

 - Download and install nodejs.
 - Install typescript (Npm install -g typescript).
 - For type script version check Use the command ' tsc -v'.
+- To run ts file 'tsc filename'
+- To create js file for ts file run 'node filename'.
+- Change make sudden reflection into js file then use ' tsc main.ts --watch'

+## Variable declarations
+- use Let and Const keywords.